sauch168/CS135-Project-A2/README.md

 All files in the root/highest directory of this repository were written by our team.

 We used the code sourced from CMU to parse the data as it is not usable in its raw state.
+This would include functions to pull from each ROI in a dataset, pull the most active voxels in a dataset, pull specific averages in a dataset, and convert the dataset into a trainable/testable examples (a matrix).

+The classifiers used were all found in the MATLAB library (fitcecoc, templateSVM, fitcnb)

 # Naming scheme legends